8 Tips to Help Get Selected by Brands

 Let's dive in!

-2. Include an awesome pitch in campaigns
+1. Include an awesome pitch in your application

-3. Highlight brands in your personal feed
+2. Highlight brands in your personal feed

 Having a couple of your own favorite products and services in your feed is a great way to demonstrate to brands how you present and share content.
 The key is to make these features feel natural and unforced.